fgrehm/pucrs-simple-json-db/NOTES.md

 - [x] Chained rows
 - [x] Update records
 - [x] B+Tree index
-- [ ] Remove autoincrement logic
+- [x] Remove autoincrement logic
-- [ ] Integrate BTree with the rest of the code
+- [x] Integrate BTree with the rest of the code
-- [ ] Fix datablocks map
+- [ ] Shell with readline enabled
 - [ ] Buffer with Clock cache strategy (and revisit buffer needs required for testing)
 - [ ] Search by tag using a sequential read of the list of records present on a datablock derived from the BTree+ index
+- [ ] Documentation (including "class diagram")
-- [ ] Shell with readline enabled
+- [ ] Fix datablocks map
 - [ ] Buffer with "a more efficient lookup"
-- [ ] Documentation (including "class diagram")

 # Nice to haves